 Today: The Houston Astros.
 Your author is Whitney Pastorek.

-Whitney Pastorek is a senior writer for Entertainment Weekly magazine.
-Her words are after the jump.
+Whitney Pastorek is a staff writer at Entertainment Weekly and still thinks having a literary magazine is a good idea Her words are after the jump.

 On behalf of the Houston Astros and in the name of all who wear the rainbow stripes, I offer greetings to you, baseball season — you celebrated summer, you minx!
 You have come to us once again, a temptress in stretchy pants and funny socks, padding up in your shirtsleeves as we freeze to death and thirst for that first sip of spring; you ensnare us with your siren song of wood and dirt, horsehide and rubber, tar and chalk and foamy warm beer, and we flock to you, genuflect, sit at your hallowed feet.
 We wait in quiet supplication for you to reveal your mysteries to us.
 We wait.
 And then we drive ourselves mad, all in the name of that elusive World Series ring.